azureossd/azureossd.github.io/_posts/2022-05-10-Enabling-Code-Profiler-for-Python-on-App-Service-Linux.md

 1. To enable code profiler, first add the App Setting ***`WEBSITE_ENABLE_DEFAULT_CODE_PROFILER`=`true`*** to your App Service configuration. ⚠️ Adding this App Setting will restart your application.

 2. Validate the running process to profile.
 In this example, we're using gunicorn running in forked mode so it's expected to see multiple processes, but we can use variations of ps to target the process-id consuming cpu time.
-This same approach can be used if other python servers to serve your application.
+This same approach can be used if other python servers are used to serve your application.

     ```bash
     #checking for the running python process id